SEESAI/qgroundcontrol/sees_installer/README.md

 NOTE: The GCS connects to the mavlink-router UDP server created in port 3000 in any of the available network interfaces on teh base station.
 We use the wireguard one.

 GOTCHA: The UDP server will only server a single GCS, so if you can't connect it's very likely there is anohter GCS connected.
-This is a mavlink-routerd characteritic, which is very helpful as makes it safe.
+This is a mavlink-routerd characteristic, which is very helpful as makes it safe.
 We do not want two QGC instances acting as a GCS and controlling the drone!

 ## RTK Base
 No splash screen is necessary so it's not shown

-It ensures that connection to RTK and UDP are on by default
+The splash script ensures that connection to RTK and UDP are on by default

 ## UAV
 No splash screen is necessary so it's not shown

-It enables connection to UDP by default
+The splash script enables connection to UDP by default

 ## OTHER
 QGC starts without any type of checks and no settings are enforced